-(1) Coursework is individual written, oral or practical work, which is completed by students usually in connection with lectures; it can be the regular attendance to lectures, for which alone no ECTS points are given.
-What coursework must be done in each of the modules and which of this coursework is a prerequisite for the admission to module examinations, is written in the module handbooks and the students will be informed in a timely manner - at the latest at the beginning of the course.

-(2) The coursework is to be evaluated by the course leader and marked with either "passed" or "failed", specific grades are not necessarily to be given.

-(3) If all the coursework for the module has been completed, no further coursework may be done for this module.
+- (1) Each module may require coursework.
+Coursework is individual written, oral or practical work, which is completed by students in connection with lectures; it can be the regular attendance to lectures.
+What coursework must be done and which of this coursework is a prerequisite for the admission to module examinations, is written in the module handbooks and the students will be informed in a timely manner at the latest at the beginning of the course. - (2) The coursework is to be evaluated by the course leader and marked with either "passed" or "failed", specific grades are not necessarily to be given. - (3) If all the coursework for the module has been completed, no further coursework may be done for this module.